dolittle/Studio/Source/DevTool/README.md

 * Stop using Buffer - (node:37143) [DEP0005] DeprecationWarning: Buffer() is deprecated due to security and usability issues.
 Please use the Buffer.alloc(), Buffer.allocUnsafe(), or Buffer.from() methods instead.re

 * Automatically include the Vanir version in the WebPacked output and configured correctly

-* BUG: Inconsistent URLs - Portals API and GraphQL is served on /api/portal and /portal/graphql - while DevCentral assumes without the prefix for a portal

-* BUG: Clean up event listeners: ] (node:46930) MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
-11 log-message listeners added to [EventEmitter].
-Use emitter.setMaxListeners() to increase limit
-* BUG: Navigating from "Home" directly to a Microservice will not show all Microservice details (Identifier, name, version)

-* BUG: Swagger iFrame is empty till we resize or gets a re-render somehow...
-* BUG: Make sure we fill / stretch the acrylic in layout when toolbar and/or navigation is not visible
-* BUG: Title flickers from not set to actual title
-* BUG: Unselect microservice when navigating to something else
 * Missing faulty RunState - we need to know if it didn't start as expected

-* BUG: Make content scrollable

-* BUG: Electron Security errors on startup
-* BUG: Multiple windows being opened using start:dev script

-* BUG: When clicking stop on app - navigate to overview of app

 * Limit # of bytes / lines we accumulate for logs both for containers and processes